 As used in this report, references to "us," "we," "our," "our company," "Sohu" and "Sohu.com" are to Sohu.com Inc., and, except where the context requires otherwise, our subsidiaries ChinaRen Inc. (or ChinaRen), Sohu.com (Hong Kong) Limited (or Sohu Hong Kong), Sohu.com Limited, Kylie Enterprises Limited, All Honest International Limited, Marvel Hero Limited, Sohu ITC Information Technology (Beijing) Co., Ltd. (or Beijing ITC), Beijing Sohu New Era Information Technology Co., Ltd. (or Sohu Era), Beijing Sohu Interactive Software Co., Ltd. (or Sohu Software), Go2Map Inc., Go2Map Software (Beijing) Co., Ltd. (or Go2Map Software), and our VIEs Beijing Sohu Online Network Information Services, Ltd., Beijing Century High Tech Investment Co., Ltd., Beijing Hengda Yitong Internet Technology Development Co., Ltd., Beijing Sohu Internet Information Service Co., Ltd., Beijing Goodfeel Information Technology Co., Ltd., Beijing Huohu Digital Technology Co., Ltd and Beijing Tu Xing Tian Xia Information Consultancy Co., Ltd. and these references should be interpreted accordingly.
 Unless otherwise specified, references to "China" or "PRC" refer to the People's Republic of China and do not include the Hong Kong Special Administrative Region, the Macau Special Administrative Region or Taiwan.
-This report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including, without limitation, statements regarding our expectations, beliefs, intentions or future strategies that are signified by the words "expect," "anticipate," "intend," "believe," or similar language.
-All forward-looking statements included in this document are based on information available to us on the date hereof, and we assume no obligation to update any such forward-looking statements.
-Our business and financial performance are subject to substantial risks and uncertainties.
-Actual results could differ materially from those projected in the forward-looking state
+This report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including, without limitation, statements regarding our expectations, beliefs, included in this document are based on information available to us on the date hereof, and we assume no obligation to update any such forward-looking statements.
+In evaluating our business, you should carefully consider the information set forth below under the caption "Risk Factors."
+Readers are cautioned not to place undue reliance on these forward-looking statements.